binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ##### [`Crypto`](https://developer.mozilla.org/en-US/docs/Web/API/Crypto) (Web API interface)

 The `Crypto` interface was implemented in some browsers without being well defined or cryptographically sound.
-Browsers implementing the Web Crypto API have removed the `Crypto` methods and properties other than `Crypto.subtle` which provides access to the below `SubtleCrypto` interface, which provides all of the Web Crypto API methods.
+Browsers implementing the Web Crypto API have removed the `Crypto` methods and properties other than `Crypto.subtle`.
+This provides access to the below `SubtleCrypto` interface, which provides all of the Web Crypto API methods.

 Check the [specification](https://w3c.github.io/webcrypto/Overview.html#crypto-interface) for further details.